LAION-AI/Open-Assistant/copilot/README.md

 ```

 This will deploy the services but it won't be 100% ready for usage.
 Before being
-ready, we have to inspect the AWS Secrets manager and extract out the database
+ready, we have to inspect the AWS Secrets Manager and extract out the database
 credentials.
 Read those credentials then put them, and a few other secrets, in a
 `secrets.yml` file like the following: